When does a car become a classic?

 Read more: Meet the Club Classic Team

 It’s controversial!
-As with the first question, the answer is largely subjective and depends on who you ask.
+We often get asked ‘is a 25-year-old-car a classic?’, but the answer is largely subjective.
 A child of the 2000s might say a vehicle from the late 1990s is a modern classic, but their parents may disagree!

-Many humble runarounds that were plentiful in the 1980s and 1990s are now uncommon, with just a handful left, which means their values are often three or four times the original purchase price.
+Many humble runarounds that were plentiful in the 1980s and 1990s are now uncommon, with just a handful left.
+This means their values are often three or four times the original purchase price.
 You can find lots of useful information at www.howmanyleft.co.uk.

 Future classic cars can be hard to predict, purely because the definition of a classic car is so difficult to pin down.